 Students are not required to have a computer before starting at CCS.
 Technology needed to complete assignments is available on computers located in CCS computer labs or through AV checkout.
 However, it is strongly recommended that students in Graphic Design purchase a laptop for their work.

-Information is provided upon request for the numerous digital programs used for Photography, Graphic Design, Advertising Design, Interior Design, Industrial Design, Entertainment Arts, Illustration and Crafts (Fiber Design).
+Information is provided upon request for the numerous digital programs used for Photography, Graphic Design, Advertising Design, Interior Design, Product Design, Transportation Design, Entertainment Arts, Illustration and Crafts (Fiber Design).
 Students who choose to purchase a computer are referred to their departments first or with specific questions to Laurie T. Evans, Director of Academic Technologies at 313.664.1501 ude.seidutsevitaercrofegelloc@snavel.

 Advertising Design - 313.664.1650